sayanovax/learning-path05/Basics in C++/README.md

 ## Purpose

-The programs in this folder were created to practice problem-solving, understand algorithm design, and strengthen C++ programming fundamentals.
+These C++ programs were created for learning and practice.
+AI tools were used as learning aids to explore programming concepts, understand algorithms, and improve problem-solving skills.

 ## Language